WGMD

-On December 1, 2021, WGMD began simulcasting on WUSX 98.5 FM Seaford.
+On December 1, 2021, WGMD began simulcasting on WUSX (98.5 FM) in Seaford.

 The station's registered trademark is "The TALK Of Delmarva".

 Format

 WGMD, The Talk of Delmarva, can be heard on 92.7 or 98.5.
 Some shows and special events can be viewed at TheTalkofDelmarva.com or IndustryNewsOnline.com.
 The Talk of Delmarva features 11 hours of local programming featuring Mike Bradley, Jake Smith, MJ Powell, and Max Powers.
 Syndicated radio includes Dan Bongino, Rob Carson, Charlie Kirk, Mark Levin, Sean Hannity, BIll O'Reilly, Rita Crosby, and George Noory.
 Weekend programming includes local talk with Max Powers, the Rehoboth Foodie, The Pet Show, The Car Doctor, and The Dirt Doctor, among others.
 WGMD is also an affiliate of the Baltimore Orioles Radio Networks and NASCAR on weekends.

 Local and regional news

 In 2018 and 2019 WGMD was recognized as Best News and Best Sports station downstate by the readers of Delaware Today magazine.

 Additionally, WGMD News placed in the 2020 national competition of the National Federation of Press Women.

 As a radio affiliate of the Maryland News Network, WGMD broadcasts daily agricultural reports, daily morning and afternoon traffic reports and other features of local and regional interests.